jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 These two factors may have some impact on transaction cost (compared to skipping Safenet and using the centralized processor directly with trust).

 _The protocol allows the processor to extract funds at any time if they prove on the debit chain that the funds were delivered.
-However, as described previously, producing the on-chain proofs tends to be expensive and time-consuming.
-In practice, the processor will most likely wait for the withdrawl period._
+However, as described previously, most proving methods tend to be expensive and time-consuming, and so waiting for the withdrawal period works better in practice._

 ### Competing Protocols